sqall01/alertR/alertClientExecuter/scripts_example/switch_default_gateway_route/README.md

 Switch Default Gateway Route
 ======

 This script switches the default gateway route used by your host to an alternative one.
 The idea behind it is, when your Internet connection on your normal default gateway is down, you can switch to an alternative one.
-For example, you can check the Internet connection on your router or any other host and notify the alertR system if the Internet connection is down.
-Then the alertR Alert Client Executer can execute this script to switch the Internet connection from the normal route to an alternative route.
+For example, you can check the Internet connection on your router or any other host and notify the AlertR system if the Internet connection is down.
+Then the AlertR Alert Client Executer can execute this script to switch the Internet connection from the normal route to an alternative route.
 As an alternative route an UMTS connection can be used.
-This is particularly useful if you have services that need a constant access to the Internet or if you want your alertR system to send emergency notifications even when your Internet connection is down.
+This is particularly useful if you have services that need a constant access to the Internet or if you want your AlertR system to send emergency notifications even when your Internet connection is down.

 How to use it?